Changes in Star Wars re-releases: Tatooine

+Lucas noted that original Aunt Beru actress Shelagh Fraser sounded a "little British" during filming, prompting the rerecording of her lines for the 1977 mono release.

-Some scenes on Tatooine were modified for the 1997 Special Edition, most notably an alteration to the Greedo scene and the restoration of a deleted scene featuring Jabba the Hutt.
-Two newly filmed shots of stormtroopers and CGI dewbacks were inserted before a shot in which the static creature in the background was replaced with moving CGI.
-Other modifications introduced in various releases include a CGI replacement of the Jawa sandcrawler, a different sound effect for Obi-Wan Kenobi making a krayt dragon call to scare off the Tusken Raiders, the addition of rocks in front of the cave R2-D2 hides in, the replacement of an external shot of Obi-Wan's hut with a new angle showing Luke Skywalker's parked landspeeder, and color and continuity changes involving the binary sunset.
+A number of scenes on Tatooine were modified for the 1997 Special Edition, most notably an alteration to the Greedo scene and the restoration of a deleted scene featuring Jabba the Hutt.
+Additionally, during the Galactic Empire's search for the droids, two newly filmed shots of stormtroopers and CGI Dewback lizards were inserted.
+In another shot, a static Dewback was replaced with a moving CGI version.
+Writing in Wired magazine, Drew Stewart claimed the rationale for the added content was to illustrate the extent of the Empire's search, but criticized the new shots as "people wandering aimlessly".

+The sound Obi-Wan Kenobi makes to scare off the Tusken Raiders was changed for the 2004 DVD release and again for the 2011 Blu-ray release.
+In the scene in which R2-D2 hides in a cave, rocks were inserted in front of the cave for the Blu-ray release.

+Other alterations introduced in various releases include a CGI replacement of the Jawa sandcrawler, the replacement of an external shot of Obi-Wan's hut with a new angle showing Luke Skywalker's parked landspeeder, and color and continuity changes involving the binary sunset.
 The shadow of the landspeeder was redone in one shot, and creatures, robots, and ships were added to Mos Eisley, including elements created for the Shadows of the Empire multimedia campaign.
-Some of the aliens in the cantina were replaced with new CGI designs, and a shot of the Millennium Falcon fighting its way out of Mos Eisley was added.
+Some of the aliens in the cantina were replaced with new CGI characters and a shot of the Millennium Falcon fighting its way out of Mos Eisley was added.